Drexel Launches the Immersive Research Lab

 - LED Lighting Systems

-Located by the central staircase and elevator of the URBN Center’s open floor plan, the lab is in the center of all the action in the building.
-From the lab, you’re just steps away from the laser cutters and 3D printers used to create custom hardware, 3 different screening rooms, the product design and fashion design departments, and just across the hall from the main motion capture and greenscreen studio in the ACE-Lab.
-Most of the wall space around the lab is glass, which makes the work being done inside readily visible to everyone passing by.
+Located by the central staircase and elevator of the URBN Center, the lab is just steps away from laser cutters and 3D printers used to create custom hardware, 3 different screening rooms, the product design and fashion design departments, and just across the hall from the main motion capture and greenscreen studio in the ACE-Lab.